LukaszSwolkien/Covid19/README.md

 # Covid19
-This is example code to analyse covid19 public data with opentelemetry monitoring
+This is example code to analyse covid19 public data with opentelemetry monitoring.
+The aim is to check on distributed tracing and the ability to correlate a trace across multiple services

 ### Install and run telemetry backend